 Five-Year Update of the Historic Preservation Plan

-The five-year update of the Historic Preservation Plan, beginning in the fall of 2018, will include confirmation of the goals and objectives, documenting progress toward the goals in the first five years and updating the recommendations and associated timeline and roles.
+The scope of the five-year update of the Historic Preservation Plan, started in the fall of 2018, included confirmation of the goals and objectives, documenting progress toward the goals in the first five years and updating the recommendations and associated timeline and roles.
 The five-year update will not revisit the current program description or assessment.
 It is anticipated that an in-depth update of the Historic Preservation Plan would be undertaken in 2023 as part of a 10-year update.

 Public participation is anticipated to occur through the formation of a working group that will meet throughout the process, and community members will be invited to participate through open houses and an online survey.

 Please fill out the survey below to share your views on the plan's update.
 Please also be sure to review the plan prior to completing the survey.

 Draft Assessment of Progress Toward Goals